 The wait is over.
 Dropbox offers an installation that can now be deployed and installed per computer.
 In an ideal world this means that only one copy of Dropbox will exist on a computer even if there are multiple users who use it.

 You can use PDQ Deploy to silently install or upgrade Dropbox to your Windows computers.
-If you have PDQ Deploy Pro or Enterprise then the package is already built and ready to go.
 Simply open PDQ Deploy, go to the Package Library and import Dropbox.

 If you are using the free version of PDQ Deploy then you just need to download the offline installer from Dropbox and then build your deployment package.